XAP-Software/XAP-Software.github.io/_posts/2022-05-06-nextjs_popup_with_params.md

 }
 ```

-Now we have pop-up component, with data and close button.
+Now we have the pop-up component with data and close button.

 ## Adding pop-up into application

 Open your main file, for example `index.js`.
-Import pop-up component to this file.
+Import the pop-up component to this file.

 ```js
 import Popup from '../components/popup'
 ```

-Create statement for opening or closing pop-up.
-Let's use `useState` hook for changing state.
-Set initial value as `false` to keep pop-up closed as default:
+Create a statement for opening and closing pop-up.
+We will use `useState` hook for changing the state.
+Set initial value as `false` to keep the pop-up closed as default:

 ```js
 const [isOpen, setIsOpen] = useState(false);
 ```

-Also create statement for different data.
-You can set initial value as `0`, because we will change it after click below:
+Also create a statement for changing the data.
+You can set initial value to `0`, as we will change it upon click later:

 ```js
 const [data, setData] = useState(0);
 ```

-Now create handler for changing pop-up and data statement.
+Now create a handler to toggle pop-up and update the data.

 ```js
 const togglePopup = (key) => {